schokokeksorg/freewvs/README.md

 pip install freewvs
 ```

-Alternatively you can run freewvs directly from the git source.
+Alternatively, you can run freewvs directly from the git source.

-If you install via pip you need to update the freewvs database first:
+If you install via pip, you need to update the freewvs database first:

 ```
 update-freewvsdb